Tired of counting calories?

 Great news… I am going to share with you what I wish I had known years ago when I wanted to drop a few sizes before I tried vegetarianism, the “low-fat” diet, the dehydrated fruit and veggie diet, the bean diet, the “eat whatever I want and exercise like mad” diet, and all the other craziness I attempted in the name of “losing weight.”

 In the quest for a pre-pregnancy body, I tried cutting calories, the “zone” diet and practically every other diet under the sun, but none worked.
-I finally found the missing link and the weight is melting off.
+I finally found the missing link.
 What I realized is that cutting calories alone is not enough, that any change that can’t be kept up over the long run, was not going to work.
-This led me to the lifestyle (I won’t call it a diet) that my family and I have today and the same one I now recommend to clients who are seeing some great results.
+This led me to the lifestyle (I won’t call it a diet) that my family and I have today and the same one I now recommend to clients who are seeing the same great results.

 Before we get to the specifics, there are some basic things we need to understand: